1 Corinthians 2:2. For I decided to know nothing among you except Jesus Christ and him crucified.

 The cross is what they desperately needed.
 Not morals or mysteries.
 Not principles or philosophy.
 They needed to understand their union with Christ and their union with one another.
 They needed to attach their story to THE story- the story of God’s sacrificial love for us revealed in Christ’s death and resurrection.

-They needed to stop resisting the Spirit.
+In a nutshell, they needed to stop resisting the Spirit.

 “To live is Christ” means there is only one thing we know for sure, and therefore, only one thing we can talk about with confidence – the cross.
 We don’t need anything beyond the ultimate reality of Christ crucified for us.
 No more answers.
 No more knowledge.
 No more experiences.
 Just knowing Christ and him crucified as our power for daily living and loving others.